SPACs keep rolling as autonomous vehicle startup Aurora targets blank-check debut with $13B valuation – TechCrunch

 Aurora already has a relationship with Hoffman.
 In February 2018, Aurora raised $90 million from Greylock Partners and Index Ventures.
 Hoffman, who is a partner at Greylock, and Index Ventures’ Mike Volpi became board members of Aurora as part of the Series A round.
 The following year, Aurora raised more than $530 million in a Series B round led by Sequoia Capital and included Amazon and T. Rowe Price Associates.
 Lightspeed Venture Partners, Geodesic, Shell Ventures and Reinvent Capital also participated in the round, as well as previous investors Greylock and Index Ventures.

 Hoffman and Reinvent showing up on two sides of a SPAC deal is not unprecedented.
 It’s not commonplace either.
-Urmson told TechCrunch that to avoid potential conflicts of interest Hoffman didn’t particpate in discussions
+Urmson told TechCrunch that to avoid potential conflicts of interest Hoffman didn’t participate in discussions.

 “On the one hand, Reid, given his understanding and history with the company, is one of the people best suited to understand the opportunity here,” Urmson said in an interview Thursday morning, adding that to avoid a conflict of interest on both sides Hoffman wasn’t involved in any discussions on the Aurora or Reinveint side.